Betoken/documents/Formalize Governance using DAOs/We Need to Formalize Governance Research using DAOs.md

 No, what I wish to convey to you all is that we need to start taking things seriously.

-If you didn't be a jerk and just skip over everything before "Current Efforts", you'd know that I view DAOs as the key tool to turn Political Science into a real science.
+If you didn't just skip over everything before "Current Efforts" (and make me very sad), you'd know that I view DAOs as the key tool to turn Political Science into a real science.
 Indeed, we are in the process of establishing a new field of research, which demands a paradigm shift in our mindset and our methodology.
 As all research go, we need to do everything formally, with grown-up math and fancy symbols.
 We need less whitepapers, and more academic papers; less out-of-thin-air Rube Goldberg systems with only hand-wavy justifications as to why they would work as intended, and more simple systems backed by mathematical proofs and analyses that can be the building blocks of complex systems.
 We need to stop treating discussions as political debates, and start using formal logic and scientific evidence to convince others of our points.

 This is why I don't think your 5th-gen quantum-resistant blockchain governance system is the way to go: whether it works or not doesn't matter, what does matter is how you got to where you are and how your work fits into the bigger picture.
 A skyscraper is worthless if it's made of matches, no matter how high it gets.
 We don't need or want isolated islands of brilliance, we want an interconnected universe of research, where others can extend or adopt your work with minimal effort, thanks to a shared language and a shared philosophy.

----
+## What We're Working On

 In the rest of this post, I would like to introduce a new governance system that we at Betoken are currently working on, as well as the relevant formal mathematical analysis we've done, as an example of the kind of governance research we really hope to see more of.
 While it may not be all that ground-breaking, I hope it can at least inspire some of you to start your own research.